 It’s hard to be a frugal-minded minimalist when you love cute clothes and shoes SO MUCH.
 It’s also really hard to stick to your budget and reign in your spending when you have an unquenchable desire for cute new things to wear.

 If only we could all embrace our true selves like Kayla!
 She doesn’t berate herself for spending her money on clothes and shoes.
 She worked hard for her money and she deserves to spend it on the things that matter to her or bring her joy.

 There are so many ways to embrace a love of shopping without going into credit card debt or wasting your money on things that don’t matter.
 If you love both shopping and balancing your budget, have no fear.
-There are great ways to embrace both fashion and frugality.
+There are great ways for frugal fashionistas to embrace both fashion and frugality.

-Emergency Fashion Fund
+1. Emergency Fashion Fund

 Sometimes a girl just needs to shop.
 After a terrible day, buying a cute new pair of shoes can really brighten your outlook on life.
 I don’t recommend using shopping as an emotional crutch, but sometimes it really does help to just go out and try on pretty things.

 While it sounds silly, setting aside $50-$100 a month to use for shopping or undesignated expenses can be a really great way to embrace your love of fashion without killing your budget.
 Building a little bit of shopping wiggle room into your budget is a great happy medium for being true to both your inner fashionista and your frugal side.

-Start a Capsule Wardrobe
+2. Start a Capsule Wardrobe

 One way to keep your shopping habit in check is to start using a capsule wardrobe system.
 By only wearing clothes from your seasonal capsule wardrobe, you’ll know which items you need to buy to truly improve or enhance your outfits.

 Instead of shopping aimlessly, capsule wardrobes help give you a plan for your next shopping trip.
 If you feel the need to shop, use your emergency shopping fund, and try to buy only the items you really could use on a daily basis.

-Find the Best Coupons
+3. Find the Best Coupons and Earn Cash Back

 Coupon codes are fantastic for when you’re shopping online, but it can be a huge hassle to find current or valid codes that apply to your particular purchase.
-Instead of wasting time by searching for a coupon code which may or may not work, install the CouponSumo google chrome app to your web browser.
+Instead of wasting time by searching for a coupon code which may or may not work, sign up for Ebates.

 You don’t have to spend a ton of money or use credit cards to embrace a love of shopping.
 If you love shoes and they make you happy, buy them!